chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 - `Results/Intermediate_results/DAVID/Pickrell`
 - `Results/Intermediate_results/DAVID/Bottomly`

-Note that for the Pickrell and the Bottomly data set respectively, the input objects for the web application are identical across all optimisation goals 1-3 since the individual optimization steps are identical.
+Note that for the Pickrell and the Bottomly data set respectively, the input objects for the web application are identical across both optimisation goals 1 and 2 since the individual optimization steps are identical.

 #### 2. Run DAVID optimisation
 Access the link (https://david.ncifcrf.gov/).
 An input list generated in step 1 can be uploaded by clicking on **Start Analysis** and submitting the iput gene list under `Step 1: Enter Gene List`.
 Select the identifier as **Ensembl_Gene_ID** (step 2) and set the list type as **Gene List** (step 3).
 A more detailed illustration of the steps of the optimization process to be performed by hand can be taken from the corresponding screenshots.

-#### 3. Inspect documentation of the results (folder `R/Results/Screenshots_WebApplications`)
+#### 3. Inspect documentation of the results (folder `Results/Screenshots_WebApplications`)
 For the maximization of the number of differentially enriched gene sets, you find the documentation screenshots (and Excel files) in the folder

 - **Screenshots_DAVID_Pickrell** for the Pickrell data set
 - **Screenshots_DAVID_Bottomly** for the Bottomly data set

 **Important:**
-The documentation of the number of differentially enriched gene sets (stored in subfolder **n_DEGS**) shows that the number of differentially enriched gene sets could **NOT** be increased for any of the two gene expression data sets and none of the sample labels (neither true nor permuted).
+The documentation shows that the number of differentially enriched gene sets could **NOT** be increased for any of the two gene expression data sets and none of the sample labels (neither true nor permuted).
 Indeed, there was only one case (Bottomly data set, true sample labels) in which there were gene sets with a significant adjusted p-value.
-There was one more optimization step for goal 1 than for goals 2 and 3 (step 3: gene set database KEGG; it never led to an increase in the number of differentially enriched gene set).
+There was one more optimization step for goal 1 than for goal 2 (step 3: gene set database KEGG; it never led to an increase in the number of differentially enriched gene set).
 The remaining optimisation steps were identical between goals 1, 2, and 3.

 We were therefore able document the optimization steps for objectives 2 and 3 directly from documentation for objective 1.
 It (i.e., the Excel files for each optimisation step for goal 1) showed us that both gene expression data sets and for all of the sample labels, the adjusted p-value and rank of the respective gene sets